Amritasri10/Amritasri10/README.md

 I am a passionate **Full-Stack Web Developer** with strong knowledge of both **frontend and backend technologies**.
 I specialize in building **responsive, scalable, and high-performance web applications** with clean architecture and optimized code.

-🚀 I am continuously improving my skills and staying updated with modern development practices and tools.
+🚀 I am continuously improving my skills and staying updated with modern development practices and tool.

 ---